The Directorate’s asset management strategy is based on the following key principles:

 - asset management practices and decisions are guided by service delivery needs;

-- asset planning and management are integrated with corporate and business plans, as well as budgetary and reporting processes; and
+- asset planning and management are linked to corporate and business plans, as well as budgetary and reporting processes; and

-In 2015-16, the Directorate progressed the following tasks in relation to the asset management strategy:
+In 2017-18, the Directorate progressed the following activities in relation to the asset management strategy:

-- commencement of the Strategic Asset Management Plan project;
+- Continued the development of the Strategic Asset Management Plan (SAMP) asset database.

 The Directorate is responsible for 91 school sites and 28 offsite preschools.
-In addition, the Directorate manages three facilities for central office staff.
+In addition, the Directorate manages two major facilities for Education Support Office staff.
 In total, there are 122 sites under direct management by the Directorate.

-- provision of new schools and educational facilities to meet demographic change;
+- provision of new schools and educational facilities to meet growth-related demand;

 - refurbishment to support changing curriculum activities, including improvements to Science, Technology, Engineering and Maths learning environments;

 - installation of information and communication technology infrastructure;